woocommerce/woocommerce/README.md

 We release the plugin using GitHub Releases.
 There is a script to automate this:

-0. Make sure the version is updated in `woocommerce-admin-test-helper.php`
+0. Make sure the version is updated in `woocommerce-admin-test-helper.php` and `package.json`
 1. Commit and push to `trunk`
 2. Run `npm run release`
 3. Make sure you provide the correct version number when prompted